 Sugarloaf isn’t limited to downhill skiing.
 A wide array of winter sports are available at the Sugarloaf Outdoor Center, including more than 60 miles of cross-country skiing and snowshoeing trails and an Olympic-sized skating rink.
 Or course, if you need a break altogether, there’s the lodge itself with its spectacular views, health club and Internet access.

-Save 10% by buying your lift tickets in advance online.
+Buy your lift tickets in advance online.
 Go here for details.

 From the South (MA/NH)